Skip to contents

 resolution

-character string or number.
-Resolution of the geospatial data.
+A character string or numeric value with the geospatial data resolution.
 One of:

 • "60": 1:60 million.